brillout/awesome-universal-rendering/readme.md

 ###### SMO

-The cralwer of social media sites (Facebook, Twitter, ...) don't execute JavaScript and rely solely on HTML.
+The crawler of social media sites (Facebook, Twitter, ...) don't execute JavaScript and rely solely on HTML.

 If you want your website to be correctly previewed when a user shares your website, then the corresponding `<meta>` tags need to be included in your website's HTML.